 - Create courtroom graphics and multimedia presentations to help the attorney weave a compelling and persuasive story for the jury.

 Jury Consultant Salary

 A jury consultant's salary varies based on the area of expertise, level of experience, education, certifications, and other factors.
-A typical mock jury trial can cost upward of $60,000.
+A typical mock jury trial can cost upwards of $60,000.
 A sophisticated electronic presentation might cost $125,000.
 These hefty fees translate into generous incomes for jury consultants.
-While salaries begin at around $44,000 as of 2016, they can top $100,000 and experienced consultants with Ph.D.s may earn considerably more.
+While salaries begin at around $26,000 as of 2019, they can top $100,000 and experienced consultants with Ph.D.s may earn considerably more, according to ZipRecruiter.com.

 The jury consultant position involves fulfilling education and training requirements as follows: